vinaybr0708/vibr-chkp-assignment/README.md

 ---

-**Implementation Notes**

-1. Why force_destroy = true for the S3 bucket
+### Implementation Notes

+1. **Force Destroy in S3**
    Terraform doesn’t allow deleting a non-empty S3 bucket by default.
-The force_destroy = true setting ensures that the bucket and all its files can be deleted automatically during terraform destroy.
+   The `force_destroy = true` setting ensures that the bucket and all its files can be deleted automatically during `terraform destroy`.
    This keeps cleanup easy and prevents manual intervention.

-2. Why index.html is used
+2. **Index.html Usage**
-The index.html file acts as the main entry page for the static site hosted via S3 and CloudFront.
+   The `index.html` file acts as the main entry page for the static site hosted via S3 and CloudFront.
-When users open the CloudFront URL, AWS automatically serves this file as the homepage — a quick and simple way to verify that the deployment works properly.
+   When users open the CloudFront URL, AWS automatically serves this file as the homepage, a quick and simple way to verify that the deployment works properly.

-3. AWS Resource Tags
+3. **AWS Resource Tags**
    All AWS resources (S3 and CloudFront) are tagged for easy identification, cost tracking, and better resource organization.

+4. **State Locking (DynamoDB)**
+   State locking using DynamoDB is **not implemented** in this setup since it is a **demo/assignment project**.
+   In production or enterprise environments, Terraform state is typically stored in an S3 bucket **with DynamoDB table-based locking** enabled, to prevent concurrent runs and ensure state consistency.